 they might already had a pilot project before, and probably

 stopped due to funding (was very costly then).
-Memory gets fuzzy
+Memory gets

 after 2 decades.
 Amazing how a nagging doubt pops into my mind, within

-the space of whipping up this blurb.
+the span of time whipping up this blurb.